 On the hunt for some well-paid mystery shopper jobs?
-Then take a look at my Ipsos Mystery Shopping review to see why you won’t find much better.
+Then take a look at my Ipsos Mystery Shopping review to see if it is a legit way to make money why you won’t find much better.

 Another week and another attempt at mystery shopping.
+And as you may know, over the years I have joined some of the best mystery shopping sites in the UK.
 This time it was with Ipsos Mystery Shopping UK (formerly GFK).
 As I’m sure you’re aware, mystery shopping might not make you rich, but there are some great earning opportunities available.
 And Ipsos UK offered £150 for some of their mystery shopper jobs.

 What is Ipsos Mystery Shopping?